Tameness of Margulis space-times with parabolics: Preliminary

 Let $\eps > 0$ be the Margulis constant.
-Recall that the {\em {\rm (}$\epsilon$-{\rm )}thin part} of $\Sf$ is the set of points with essential loops of length $< \eps$ pass.
+Recall that the {\em {\rm (}$\epsilon$-{\rm )}thin part} of $\Sf$ is the set of points through which essential loops \newch{with lengths} $< \eps$ pass.
 The thin part is a union of open annuli.
 For a parabolic element, there is an embedded annulus that is a component of the thin part.
 It is a component of $\Sf\setminus c$ for a simple closed curve $c$, and a horodisk $H$ in the hyperbolic plane covers it.
-Here, $H/\langle g \rangle$ is isometric to the end-neighborhood for parabolic isometry $g$ acting on $H$.
+Here, $H/\langle g \rangle$ is isometric to the end-neighborhood for a parabolic isometry $g$ acting on $H$.
 This end-neighborhood is called a {\em cusp neighborhood}.
 For $\epsilon > 0$, a parabolic ($\epsilon$-)end-neighborhood is a component of the $\epsilon$-thin part of $\Sf$ that is an end-neighborhood.

+We choose a union $E$ of disjoint open cusp-neighborhoods in $\Sf$ in an $\eps$-thin part of $\Sf$ and its inverse image $\mathscr{H}$ in $\Ss_{+}$ which is a union of mutually disjoint horodisks.